calyau/maxima/interfaces/xmaxima/win32/readme.txt

 Windows distribution of gnuplot from http://gnuplot.sourceforge.net

+wxMaxima:

+The files in the wxMaxima subdirectory are from the Windows distribution of wxMaxima available from http://wxmaxima.sourceforge.net.

 Maxima GUI and firewall
 -----------------------

-Smetimes Maxima GUI (xmaxima or wxMaxima) can't lunch Maxima or issues timeout messge or gets no response for Maxima commands.
+Sometimes Maxima GUI (xmaxima or wxMaxima) can't launch Maxima or issues timeout message or gets no response for Maxima commands.
 Quite probably the problem is caused by firewall and/or antivirus software.
 The Maxima GUI talks to the computational engine through a socket.
 Antivirus and/or firewall programs see that and may try to block it